 Empty links are sometimes placed (and accidentally left) in place by developers – or anyone working on your site actually – with the intention to eventually plug in the appropriate link.
 But that doesn’t always happen, particularly if your dev or SEO partner is in a rush.
 Google and the other search engines hate dead ends like that.

 Incomplete or improperly formatted links are indications that a website is unfinished, hasn’t been updated, or isn’t a valuable or reliable source of information.

 However, that can be tougher than it sounds for a couple of reasons.
 First, the problematic links have to be identified in the first place, and that means going deep into the code to look for problems.
-And second, those links have to be repaired one-by-one, ensuring they point in the right direction.
+And second, those links have to be repaired one by one, ensuring they point in the right direction.
 Usually, when you have one missing or faulty href, you have several.
-Spotting them and making repairs can be an meticulous process.
+Spotting them and making repairs can be a meticulous process.